Outdoor Activity Leadership (Sport) with NGB'sPrint Page

 To apply for this course please click the apply button and complete the online application form.
 If you have any queries with regards to your application or would like further information and support please contact our Admissions Team on 01325 503035.

-The Outdoor Industry can be an extremely rewarding environment to work in.
-Career opportunities are diverse; ranging from working in disability-specific outdoor centres through to self-employed coaching opportunities.
+The outdoor industry can be an extremely rewarding environment to work in.
+Career opportunities are diverse; ranging from working in disability-specific outdoor centres through to self-employed coaching ventures.
 Some careers will require further study at Higher Education level, for example teaching or centre management.
 Hence, this programme offers a maximum of 112 UCAS points (depending on performance) to enable progression to Higher Education.

-This programme does not require students to be experienced in Outdoor/Adventurous activities upon entry.
+This programme does not require students to be experienced in outdoor/adventurous activities upon entry.
 Full coaching and training will be provided throughout the course.
 However it is vital that all students are fully aware of the environmental conditions that can be experienced in the UK, and are prepared to accept them as part of their learning.
-Students should be able to swim 50m without assistance in a pool prior to enrolment, and must be able to participate fully in all practical sessions to meet the statement of physical competence published by some NGB’s.
+Students should be able to swim 50 metres without assistance prior to completing induction, and must be able to participate fully in all practical sessions to meet the statement of physical competence published by some NGB’s.

-Pearson BTEC Level 3 National Diploma in Sport.
-Units may be subject to change.
+Pearson BTEC Level 3 National Diploma in Sport (Outdoor Adventure)

-- Principles and Practices for Outdoor and Adventurous Activities
+- Equipment and Facilities for Outdoor and Adventurous Activities

 National Governing Body awards, which may include: